vercel/next.js/docs/advanced-features/custom-error-page.md

 ### Customizing The 500 Page

-To customize the 500 page you can create a `pages/500.js` file.
+To customize the 500 page you can create a `pages/500.js` file (`pages/500/index.js` also works).
 This file is statically generated at build time.

 ```jsx
 // pages/500.js